 We will be featuring the Employee Spotlight series on our websites to celebrate our amazing employees and give you a chance to get to know them better.

-If I had a personalized coffee mug at work, it would probably say “Be better today than you were yesterday.”
+If I had a personalized coffee mug at work, it would say “Put a smile on your face and always be humble and kind.”

 I come to work every day because there are no two days alike.
 Yes, it may be about the same entry day after day, but to know you worked your hardest to create their design and know that they are pleased because they are a returning customer each and every year is very rewarding.